-Alternatively, the Income Bond from NS&I pays 1.76% AER on balances over £500 and allows unlimited withdrawals, though interest is only paid monthly.
-The account can be accessed and applied for online, by post or by phone.
+Alternatively, the HiSave remittance account from ICICI Bank pays 1.5% AER on balances over £1 and allows unlimited withdrawals.
+Interest is paid monthly.
+The account can be accessed and applied for online.

 Over-50s savings don't automatically mean better rates.
 Some banks offer special accounts for over-50s or 60s, such as Saga's Internet Saver account.
 Sadly, these don't tend to offer anything unusual and can often be beaten elsewhere.

 Accounts for over-50s are often just marketed differently to target a specific part of the population - so always compare rates with standard accounts first.